 - Whiplash.
 This occurs when your body jolts so suddenly that it jerks your muscles and causes a strain or pain.
 This is more commonly seen in the neck.

 - Brain injuries.
 This is very scary and occurs when you strike your head or your head is struck by something.
 This may happen by hitting the car window, steering wheel, the back of the seat, or even the dashboard.
 Not only are these injuries scary, but they are also incredibly traumatic.

 There are several types of injuries that can arise if you are involved in a motor vehicle accident.
 Some injuries are life threatening and can change your life entirely.
 The first thing you or your loved one should do after being involved in an accident is contact law enforcement, then seek medical attention for your injuries.
-Following that, you should speak with a knowledgeable lawyer, like a personal injury lawyer from the law office of Andrew R. Lynch, P.C., about what your legal options are and if someone is responsible for the injuries you sustained.
+Following that, you should speak with a knowledgeable lawyer, like a personal injury lawyer in Atlanta, GA from the law office of Andrew R. Lynch, P.C., about what your legal options are and if someone is responsible for the injuries you sustained.
 If so, you and your loved one may be able to seek compensation for your damages and have your medical expenses covered under a claim with the at fault party’s insurance.
 No matter the extent of the injury, if you or someone you know has been injured in a motor vehicle accident, contact a personal injury attorney as soon as possible to see what your legal options are.